RyanPitt100/RyanPitt100/README.md

-### Hi there 👋 I'm Ryan, a Data Analyst.
+### Hi there 👋 I'm Ryan, a Data Analyst working in the financial regtech industry.

-I've created a few repositories of project i've been working on, as well as select tasks from my DfE Data Science Skills Bootcamp tasks that show what I've been learning.
+I've created a few repositories of project I've been working on, as well as my struggles learning CTFs.
 - 🔭 I’m currently working on finishing the write-ups for my Youtube Projects!
 - 🌱 I’m currently learning how to build interactive and attractive data dashboards python.
 - 📫 How to reach me: I'm on [LinkedIn](https://www.linkedin.com/in/ryan-pitt-b9321a238/), say Hi!